beyondessential/tamanu/docs/models.md

 # Models

 Models implementations can be found in: `packages/shared/src/models`
+> [!WARNING]
-# OUTDATED
+> # OUTDATED
-# Please see https://beyond-essential.slab.com/posts/tamanu-db-schema-documentation-7lexbq64 if you have access to BES's internal documentation
+> Please see https://beyond-essential.slab.com/posts/tamanu-db-schema-documentation-7lexbq64 if you have access to BES's internal documentation

 ### AdministeredVaccine